LevyHsu/CF-Cannon/README.md

 ### Notice that:
 Each "ERROR:root:’http://abc.com’ returned an error.
 Could not collect tokens." indicates one proxy failure (cfscrape can’t access page though server)

+The effiecy through proxy is still low, if you have ieda or update, welcome to merge.